 GitHub sends Canopy webhooks for repository events, Canopy must know for which repositories you wish to receive notifications and which devices you wish these notifications sent.
 Your GitHub OAuth token is required so Canopy can check you still have access to private repositories, and so Canopy’s backend can install webhooks at GitHub.

-Email us and we can completely delete your account.
+If you also want this data deleted, Email us and we can completely delete your account.

 Email us and we’ll get right back to you.